kshurik/rekkobook/docs/chapter2/docker.md

 RUN poetry export --with=dev --without-hashes --output requirements.txt \
     && pip3 install --no-cache-dir -r requirements.txt

-# Copy the rest of the application code to the container
+# copy the rest of the app code to the container
 COPY . $work_dir

-# Expose the port used by the microservice
+# expose the port used by the microservice
 EXPOSE 8080

-# load the models and start the microservice
+# load the models and start the app
 CMD ["python", "run.py"]
 ```